 With this recipe we experimented with all cornmeal or just three quarters cornmeal and one quarter flour.
 We also experimented with including or leaving out an egg.
 Either way works, though the version with some of the cornmeal swapped out with flour, and including an egg, holds together better and is a little more tender.

 Whether to include sugar or not in a southern cornbread recipe is an issue for debate.
-We’ve included a scant two tablespoons which I think just intensifies the flavor of the cornmeal; it doesn’t make the cornbread sweet.
+We’ve included as an option a tablespoon or two which I think just intensifies the flavor of the cornmeal; it doesn’t make the cornbread sweet.
 The choice is yours as to whether or not to include it.

 You’ll notice there are bacon drippings and butter in this recipe.
 The butter adds needed richness to the bread itself, and the bacon drippings help brown the crust, keep it from sticking to the skillet, and add a lovely bacon flavor to the bread.

 Finally, the method that works best with using a cast iron skillet is to preheat the skillet with the fat and then add the batter to the hot skillet.
 This helps brown the crust and with the pan already hot, the cornbread cooks more quickly.

 To my fine readers from our Southern states, how do you like your cornbread?
 Please let us know in the comments.

 Southern Cornbread Recipe